 Tea polyphenols are reduced by more than 90%, and new components such as theaflavin and thearubin are produced.
 The fragrant substance increased significantly compared with fresh leaves.
 Therefore, black tea has the characteristics of red leaves, red soup, and sweet taste.

 “Black tea” is just a collective name.
-It can be classified into three main types depending on the production process and production region in China:
+It contains many varieties and can be classified into three main types depending on the production process and production region in China:

 - Lapsang souchong black tea